$\alpha$ Effect and Magnetic Diffusivity $\beta$ in Helical Plasma under Turbulence Growth: Introduction

-In addition to these macroscale effects, magnetic fields impact the production of elementary particles.
-Perturbed electrons, influenced by the Lorentz force, experience increased density due to superposition effects.
-Consequently, the enhanced shielding effect reduces the potential barrier between interacting nuclei, thereby elevating nucleosynthesis reaction rates \citep{2024PhRvD.109j3002P}.
+In addition to these macroscale effects, magnetic fields impact the production of elementary particles. {Perturbed electrons, influenced by the Lorentz force, can be shared among neighboring nuclei, leading to an increase in density due to superposition effects.} Consequently, the enhanced shielding effect reduces the potential barrier between interacting nuclei, thereby elevating nucleosynthesis reaction rates \citep{2024PhRvD.109j3002P}.
 Since ubiquitous magnetic fields have been present since shortly after the Big Bang and can influence plasma systems while maintaining electrical neutrality, they are among the most probable candidates for contributing to matter production in the Universe.\\

 Despite these broad influences of ever-present magnetic fields, their origin is not clearly understood.
 In the very early Universe, various quantum fluctuation processes, such as QCD or phase transitions, are thought to have formed primordial magnetic fields (PMF) \citep{1950ZNatA...5...65B, 1994PhRvD..50.2421C, 2012ApJ...759...54T}.
-As the density of plasma particles increased through nucleosynthesis, their enhanced collision frequency and plasma fluctuations led to misalignments in electron density $\nabla n_e$, and pressure $\nabla p_e$ (or temperature $\nabla T_e$).
-These processes led to an instability, $-\nabla p_e/(n_e e)$, which in turn drove currents that generated magnetic fields through the Biermann battery effect \citep{1950ZNatA...5...65B, 2014NatPh..10..520M}.
+As the density of plasma particles increased through nucleosynthesis, {Their enhanced collision frequency and plasma fluctuations led to misalignments between the gradients of electron density, $\nabla n_e$, and pressure, $\nabla p_e$ (or temperature, $\nabla T_e$), such that $\nabla p \times \nabla n \neq 0$.
+Known as the Biermann battery effect, this phenomenon acts as a source term in the magnetic induction equation, generating magnetic fields.} \citep{1950ZNatA...5...65B, 2014NatPh..10..520M}.
 The primordial magnetic fields (PMF) from this epoch are estimated to have been extremely weak, in the range of $10^{-62}\,\text{G}-10^{-19}\,\text{G}$, compared to the currently observed average magnetic field strength $10^{-9}\,\text{G}-10^{-5}\,\text{G}$ \citep{2012PhR...517..141Y}.
 This discrepancy suggests that more enhanced and efficient dynamo processes must have existed \citep{2005PhR...417....1B, 2012MNRAS.419..913P, 2012MNRAS.423.2120P}.\\